Jordyn Hadden

 Is it right for me?

-Developmental editing may be a good fit for you if you’ve done several rounds of self-editing and beta readers, but you’re looking for a professional opinion on your manuscript before either sending it to agents or independently publishing it.
+Developmental Editing may be a good fit for you if you’ve done several rounds of self-editing and beta readers, but you’re looking for a professional opinion on your manuscript before submitting it to agents or independently publishing it.

 Manuscript Critique